samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 An [RxJS `BehaviorSubject`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/behaviorsubject.md) is used to provide a stream of authentication status events that we can subscribe to anywhere in the app.

-The constructor checks the current authentication status upon app initialization.
-If the user is still logged in from a previous session and their token has not expired, the local properties are set using data from local storage and the `loggedIn` property and `loggedIn$` subject are updated.
-If the token is expired but the user has not logged themselves out, the `logout()` method is executed to clear any expired session data.
+The constructor checks the app authentication status upon initialization.
+If the user has not logged out of our Angular app from a previous session (their token has not expired), we'll call a method called `renewToken()` to verify that their _Auth0 session on the authentication server_ is _also_ still valid.
+If it is, we'll receive a fresh access token.

+> **Note:** The Angular app's authentication lifespan is not the same thing as the authentication session on the server.
+We manage the Angular app authentication with the expiration of the JWT access token, and the persistence or removal of this tells us whether or not to ask the server if the user's Auth0 authentication session is still valid when initializing the app.

 The `login()` method authorizes the authentication request with Auth0 using the auth config variables.
-An Auth0 hosted Lock instance will be shown to the user and they can then log in.
+The Auth0 login page will be shown to the user and they can then log in.

 > **Note:** If it's the user's first visit to our app _and_ our callback is on localhost, they'll also be presented with a consent screen where they can grant access to our API.
 A first party client on a non-localhost domain would be highly trusted, so the consent dialog would not be presented in this case.
 You can modify this by editing your [Auth0 Dashboard API](https://manage.auth0.com/#/apis) **Settings**.
 Look for the "Allow Skipping User Consent" toggle.

 We'll receive an an `access_token` and a time until token expiration (`expiresIn`) from Auth0 when returning to our app.
 The `handleAuth()` method uses Auth0's `parseHash()` method callback to get the user's profile (`_getProfile()`) and set the session (`_setSession()`) by saving the tokens, expiration, and profile to local storage and calling `setLoggedIn()` so that any components in the app are informed that the user is now authenticated.

-Finally, we'll define a `logout()` method that clears data from local storage and updates `setLoggedIn()`.
+Next we'll create a little helper method to easily clear the expiration from local storage, since we will need to do this in multiple places.

+We'll define a `logout()` method that clears expiration and then calls the [Auth0 `logout()` method](https://auth0.com/docs/libraries/auth0js/v9#logout) to officially end the user's Auth0 authentication session.
+This performs a redirect back to the URL we specify (in this case, our app's public homepage).

 We also have a `tokenValid()` accessor to check whether the current datetime is less than the token expiration datetime.

+Finally, we'll implement the `renewToken()` method, which uses the [Auth0 `checkSession()` method](https://auth0.com/docs/libraries/auth0js/v9#using-checksession-to-acquire-new-tokens) to request a fresh access token from Auth0 if the user's authentication session is still active.
+If there is no session active, we won't take any action.
+We don't want to produce any errors or logs here because having no session does not mean anything _went wrong_, it just tells us the user should not be automatically and silently logged back into the Angular app.

 ### Provide AuthService in App Module